 In 1918 the New Republic published Ridge’s sequence of poems called “The Ghetto,” which instantly drew attention, and later that year she published this and other poems in The Ghetto, and Other Poems.
 Likely influenced by her own experience living on the Lower East Side, many of the 43 free-verse poems explore the life of Jewish immigrants in New York City’s ghettos.
 The shocking subject matter, such as the murder of a black baby by white women during the East St. Louis race riots, also made a bold impression on the literary scene.
 Ridge began publishing more of her poetry in journals such as the Dial, the New Republic, Poetry, and the Literary Digest.

 Ridge became linked to a circle of poets involved in the journal Others, including William Carlos Williams, Alfred Kreymborg, Marianne Moore, and Waldo Frank.
 She worked as an associate editor of the journal until 1919, traveling to Chicago as a lecturer for The Others Lecture Bureau.
 Ridge held regular gatherings in her home even after Others ceased publication.
-In 1920 Ridge published a new book, Sun-up, and Other Poems, a collection of free-verse imagist poems.
+In 1920 Ridge published a new book, Sun-up, and Other Poems, a collection of free-verse imagist poems. .
+It is possible that this collection was completed during her stay at MacDowell that summer, a residency made possible by endorsements from Edward Arlington Robinson and colleagues from Others journal.
 The title poem, based on Ridge’s childhood, made the greatest impression on critics.
 C.K.
 Scott commented in Freeman on the honesty of Ridge’s portrayal: “It is an authentic achievement in one of the most difficult fields of poetry—one of the few instances in which the simplicity of the child’s approach has been conveyed with conviction almost unmarred by conscious naiveté.”

 Ridge became the American editor for Harold Loeb’s Broom in 1922 (which Loeb ran from Rome).
 As part of her pay, she received the use of a basement apartment adjacent to the office.
 Ridge held weekly Broom salons, at which she momentarily gave up her vow of poverty to feed tea and cakes to other writers.
 She also provided encouragement to writers and gathered pieces for Broom.
 An artist involved with the magazine, Matthew Josephson, author of Life among the Surrealists: A Memoir, felt Ridge was often frustrated by Loeb’s rejection of her recommendations.
 Whether or not this is true, Ridge did resign over Loeb and Matthew Josephson’s increasingly modernist, avant-garde and Dadaist choices.
 Idealistic and political, she found herself at odds with strict modernism.